-Given that most of the overland portion of the Project is sited within existing railroad or road ROWs, most of the land use is considered disturbed/maintained.
-However, portions of the Project cross sensitive lands, and those specific to Segment 8 are summarized in the following subsections.
+Given that most of the overland portion of the Project is sited within existing public road ROWs, most of the land use in this Segment is considered disturbed/maintained.
+However, portions of the Project cross sensitive lands, and those specific to Segment 12 are summarized in the following subsections.